Emergency Humanitarian Response for Syrian Refugees in Jordan

 June 15, 2012

-This project will provide 240 Syrian refugee children in Jordan with uniforms and books so that they can attend school. $25 will buy one school uniform, and $45 will buy books for mathematics, history, physics, chemistry, Arabic language and literature, English language and Islamic studies.
-60 children from the host community will also receive support to foster good relations with the refugee community.
+This project provided 240 Syrian refugee children in Jordan with uniforms and books so that they can attend school. $25 will buy one school uniform, and $45 will buy books for mathematics, history, physics, chemistry, Arabic language and literature, English language and Islamic studies.
+60 children from the host community could receive support to foster good relations with the refugee community.

-For these children, experiencing life as a refugee, it can be frightening and disorientating, but by doing something as routine as going to school this can help give a sense of normality and reassurance.
+For these children, experiencing life as a refugee, can be frightening and disorientating, but by doing something as routine as going to school can help give a sense of normality and reassurance.
 It also means that they do not miss out on crucial education for their future prospects.
-The children will attend a school that is being hosted by the Islamic Charity center where there are already 110 other Syrian students attending.
+The school was hosted by the Islamic Charity center where there were already 110 other Syrian students.

 Syrian refugees and asylum seekers started emerging in Jordan, particularly in the governorate of Mafraq and the city of Ramtha on the northern borders of the Hashemite Kingdom of Jordan, as early as March 2011.
 Due to the ongoing revolution in Syria, Syrians continue to flee to Jordan, both legally through the borders and illegally, to seek refuge.
 With no end in sight for the crisis, the number of refugees arriving in Jordan is set to only increase – May 2012 saw the arrival of the most refugees recorded in a single month thus far, totaling 7,800.